egwolk/Basic-Kotlin-CLI-Programs/README.md

 Simple terminal programs I built for learning Kotlin.
 This repository contains various Kotlin programs, organized into folders.
 Click the links below to explore each program.

+## How to Use
+Click the program name to navigate to its respective directory and learn more about its functionality.

 ## Table of Contents
 ### SimpleTerminalPrograms
 - [Prog1_Operators](SimpleTerminalPrograms/Prog1_Operators) (Calulator)